Mature Masculine

 Stay Grounded

-Keep your spirituality connected to ordinary life.
-How does your practice affect your relationships?
-Does your spirituality make you more effective or less?
-Can you bring presence to mundane tasks?
+Keep our spirituality connected to ordinary life.
+How does our practice affect our relationships?
+Does our spirituality make us more effective or less?
+Can we bring presence to mundane tasks?

 Serve Others

 Let spirituality flow outward.
-How does your connection to the sacred serve others?
-Can you be a guide without being a guru?
-Does your spirituality increase your compassion?
+How does our connection to the sacred serve others?
+Can we be a guide without being a guru?
+Does our spirituality increase our compassion?

-The deepest spirituality expresses itself in love and service.
+The deepest spirituality shows up as love and service.

 Inquiry